awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-auth.rst

 Add Auth Dependencies
 ---------------------

 #.
-Add the following Auth dependencies in your project's :file:`Podfile`
+Add the following Auth dependencies in your project's :file:`Podfile`:

    .. code-block:: none